 top of page

 Help is available if you are struggling with an eating disorder or disordered eating.
-If you are experiencing a medical emergency, call 911.
+If you are experiencing a medical emergency call 911 or 988 for the Suicide & Crisis Lifeline.

 Despite the stereotype that eating disorders only occur in women, about one in three people struggling with an eating disorder is male, and subclinical eating disordered behaviors (including binge eating, purging, laxative abuse, and fasting for weight loss) are nearly as common among men as they are among women.